 Do you have a co-gardener?

 A co-gardener is anyone who is gardening with you in your plot.
-If they have been listed as the co-gardener longer than anyone on the waitlist, the co-gardener can become the primary gardener if you choose to release your plot.
-See our policies and procedures for details.
+If they have been listed as the co-gardener longer than anyone on the wait list, the co-gardener can become the primary gardener if you choose to release your plot.

 PP&R Community Garden Program